 For how to create a dataset for use in discover mode, see our documentation here

 For information on the data discovery interface, see our documentation here

 For FAQ on data discovery, see our documentation here

-Example 1: Monthly Revenue, Segmented by Platform, from Users Sourced Organically (Area Chart)
+Example 1: Monthly New Users, Segmented by Platform, from Users Sourced Organically (Area Chart)

 Step 0: Determine the Chart Type

 While many chart types can be used to display this information, this example will leverage the Area chart option

 To put the month on the x axis, drag the date field (in this case signup_date) into the X Axis field.
 The drop down menu arrow that appears by the name of the field allows different aggregation options.
 Here, select "Month."

 The Y axis must show the total number of new users created.
 This can be calculated by finding the sum of the "User Id" field in our dataset.
 Drag this field into the Y Axis field.
 Since this field is numeric, the dropdown menu will show various calculations that can be performed on the price object.
 Click on “Count Distinct.”